-- Bills from medical care providers
+- copies of bills from medical care providers

-- A calendar, with all the important dates (date of injury, dates of surgery or other treatment and so forth)
+- a calendar, with all the important dates (date of injury, dates of surgery or other treatment and so forth)

 - copies of any correspondence with insurance companies (your own and the other party’s)

 Questions To Ask Your Potential Lawyer

-- How long has he or she been in practice?
+- How long have you been in practice?

 - How long will it take to bring the matter to a conclusion?

 - Would a contingency fee be possible?
 If so, what is the percentage?
 Is it a sliding scale?

-- What other out of pocket expenses does the lawyer anticipate?
+- What other out-of-pocket expenses does the lawyer anticipate?

-- Does the lawyer advance out of pocket costs?
+- Does the lawyer advance out-of-pocket costs?

 - Can the law firm financially afford to "carry" the case if it's necessary to go to trial and wait for payment on a judgment?

 - Would there be a retainer payable up front?
 Would any unused portion of the retainer be refundable?

 Ask to be provided with a copy of the lawyer's fee agreement, and have it explained to you before you make any hiring decisions.
 Again, this is your case, so you need to be comfortable with every aspect of how it’s handled.